turbot/steampipe/pkg/sperr/doc.md

 Outputs of the `showCaseErr` in preceeding program would be:

-#### `%s`

-`message from main : message from wrapFirstWithMessageAndDetail : could not open file at /imaginary/path : open /imaginary/path: no such file or directory`

 #### `%q`

-`"message from main : message from wrapFirstWithMessageAndDetail : could not open file at /imaginary/path : open /imaginary/path: no such file or directory"`
+`"message from main : message from wrapWithMessageAndDetail : could not open file at /imaginary/path : open /imaginary/path"`

-#### `%v`
+#### `%s` and `%v`

-`message from main : message from wrapFirstWithMessageAndDetail : could not open file at /imaginary/path : open /imaginary/path: no such file or directory`
+`message from main : message from wrapWithMessageAndDetail : could not open file at /imaginary/path : open /imaginary/path`

 #### `%+v`

 ```
-message from main : message from wrapFirstWithMessageAndDetail : could not open file at /imaginary/path : open /imaginary/path: no such file or directory
+message from main : message from wrapWithMessageAndDetail : could not open file at /imaginary/path

 Details:
 message from main :: detail from main
-|-- message from wrapFirstWithMessageAndDetail :: detail from wrapFirstWithMessageAndDetail
+|-- message from wrapWithMessageAndDetail :: detail from wrapWithMessageAndDetail
-|-- could not open file at /imaginary/path : open /imaginary/path: no such file or directory
+|-- could not open file at /imaginary/path
+|-- open /imaginary/path: no such file or directory
 ```

 #### `%#v`

 ```
-message from main : message from wrapFirstWithMessageAndDetail : could not open file at /imaginary/path : open /imaginary/path: no such file or directory
+message from main : message from wrapWithMessageAndDetail : could not open file at /imaginary/path

 Details:
 message from main :: detail from main
-|-- message from wrapFirstWithMessageAndDetail :: detail from wrapFirstWithMessageAndDetail
+|-- message from wrapWithMessageAndDetail :: detail from wrapWithMessageAndDetail
-|-- could not open file at /imaginary/path : open /imaginary/path: no such file or directory
+|-- could not open file at /imaginary/path
+|-- open /imaginary/path: no such file or directory

 Stack:
 main.readFile
-        /home/user/sandbox/main.go:83
-main.wrapFirstWithMessageAndDetail
-        /home/user/sandbox/main.go:63
-main.addMsgAndDetailToError
-        /home/user/sandbox/main.go:53
-main.wrapErrorAndSetRootMessage
-        /home/user/sandbox/main.go:39
+        /Users/binaek/work/sources/sandbox/main.go:25
+main.wrapWithMessageAndDetail
+        /Users/binaek/work/sources/sandbox/main.go:31
 main.main
-        /home/user/sandbox/main.go:33
+        /Users/binaek/work/sources/sandbox/main.go:41
 runtime.main
         /usr/local/go/src/runtime/proc.go:250
 runtime.goexit